kuusamo/core/readme.md

 * Add your own logo
 * Add your colour scheme
 * Add your own favicon
-* Quick jump to next lesson on course dashboard

 * In lesson CSS
 * Better mark as completed